iangitonga/tinyllama.cpp/README.md

 # tinyllama.cpp
 **tinyllama.cpp** is a simple, minimal, pure-C++ implementation of tinyllama inference on CPU.
-It runs tinyllama model inference on FP16 mode.
-Quantized tinyllama implementations are on the way.
+It runs tinyllama model inference on FP16 and 8-bit quantized formats.
 AVX SIMD utilities for Intel chips are also implemented.

 ## Install and Run Tinyllama.